 Sailing Greece

-The central, elevated and often most important settlement of the island, for examples see the photos of Kythira Chora, Milos Chora and Sikinos Chora further below.
+The central, elevated, often most important settlement of the island that is protected against pirates, for examples see the choras of Kythira, Milos and Sikinos further below. - Skala - Σκάλα

-The port that is associated with the (highest) Chora.
+The port that is associated with the Chora.
 From the Italian word “scala” (stairs), as can be found on Santorini, Patmos, Astypalea and Sikinos.
-Skala is also used to indicate a quay on nautical charts.
+Skala is also used to indicate a quay on nautical charts. - Loutra - Λουτρά

-Litterally “whole harbour”, suggesting a good place to moor.
-Examples on Mykonos, Astypalaia, Tinos, Skopelos and Naxos.
+Literally “whole harbour”, suggesting a good place to moor.
+Examples on Mykonos, Astypalaia, Tinos, Skopelos and Naxos. - Kastro - κάστρο

 After medieval Greek mandrakia, plural of mandrakion “yard”, a diminutive of mandra “enclosure”.
 It may also be a topographic name for someone living by an enclosure.
 Mandraki is a common place name in Greece, and Mandrakis is also found as a Greek family name.
 Notably: Mandraki port on Nisyros, Mandraki (the old harbour) on Rhodes, Mandraki port on Corfu, Mandraki anchorage on Hydra.